AlxisHenry/epitech/README.md

 ## How to use it ?

 Create a repository on your github to host your courses and project.
+Then clone it and follow the steps below.

 ```bash
 $ git clone git@github.com:<username>/<repository>.git